Executing Discrete/Continuous Declarative Process Specifications via Complex Event Processing: Preliminaries and Fundamentals

 \begin{itemize} \item \textsc{Response}$(a,b)$: $\mathsf{G}(a \rightarrow \mathsf{F} b)$, stating that whenever $a$ occurs, $b$ must eventually occur. \item \textsc{NotExistence}$(a)$: $\mathsf{G}(\neg a)$, specifying that $a$ must never occur. \item \textsc{Precedence}$(a,b)$: $(\neg b \, \mathsf{U} \, a) \vee \mathsf{G}(\neg b)$, meaning that $b$ may occur only after $a$ has occurred. \end{itemize}

 This modeling style offers a high degree of flexibility and is particularly suited to dynamic, knowledge-intensive processes~\cite{Maggi19}.
 It has been extensively used for runtime monitoring, conformance checking, and process discovery~\cite{Maggi19}.
+Beyond pure control-flow constraints, Declare has been extended to \emph{multi-perspective} (MP) specifications through Metric First-Order Temporal Logic (MFOTL)~\cite{burattin2016conformance}.
+MFOTL enriches LTL with first-order quantification over data variables (e.g., event payloads) and metric time intervals, enabling constraints such as \texttt{Response(A, B)[A.orderId = B.orderId]} that correlate activation and target events based on their data attributes.
+Our architecture builds on this MP-Declare foundation, further extending it with continuous signal predicates drawn from STL.

-Nevertheless, LTL and Declare share a fundamental limitation: they operate over discrete, symbolic event logs and cannot naturally express conditions involving real-valued data or continuous-time behavior.
+Nevertheless, LTL and Declare, even in their multi-perspective form, share a fundamental limitation: they operate over discrete, symbolic event logs and cannot naturally express conditions involving real-valued data or continuous-time behavior.
 In many cyber-physical or IoT-enabled scenarios, such as smart manufacturing or healthcare, process decisions depend on continuous sensor streams (e.g., temperature, pressure, oxygen saturation).
 Capturing such dependencies requires a more expressive temporal logic capable of reasoning over real-valued signals.